mairi-m/mtDNA/README.md

 Once I got to the advanced tutorial I had a better idea of how the project would work.
 I could see how the agents moving randomly around a grid could be modified to be agents moving randomly around a constant plane with borders.

+I played around a bit more with mesa trying to create a working model which would randomly print out the agents unique id but it didn't work.
+I also looked on the internet for more tutorials but didn't find anything helpful.

 ## References
 http://mito.ncl.ac.uk/clonexp/clonal_expansion/